• Free shipping on all orders

 • Flatulence (gas)

 Capsaicin can cause extreme thirst in dogs, which could lead to dehydration if they don’t have access to enough fresh water.
-Capsaicin, as well as any spicy food, can also cause gastrointestinal symptoms including vomiting, diarrhea, and gas.
-These symptoms are usually short term and will go away after a couple of days, but occasionally they can persist and make your pup feel quite unwell.
+Capsaicin, as well as any spicy food, can also cause gastrointestinal signs including vomiting, diarrhea, and gas.
+These signs are usually short term and will go away after a couple of days, but occasionally, they can persist and make your pup feel quite unwell.

 Image Credit: Olexandr Andreiko, Shutterstock